10 min read

 Mudrick Capital Acquisition Corporation | 8K Filing | AlphaSense Document Link

-Mudrick Capital is a SPAC and has recently announced that it is looking to take the popular collectibles company TOPPS public, citing, among other things, its potential in the NFT market.
-One of the key reasons TOPPS is being considered is due to “Significant growth in its industry-leading e-commerce and digital (apps) platforms positions Topps to further expand with Blockchain/NFT (Non-Fungible Token) initiatives.”
+Mudrick Capital is a SPAC and has recently announced that it is looking to take the famous collectibles company TOPPS public, citing, among other things, its potential in the NFT market.
+One of the critical reasons TOPPS is being considered is due to “Significant growth in its industry-leading e-commerce and digital (apps) platforms positions Topps to further expand with Blockchain/NFT (Non-Fungible Token) initiatives.“

 Lastly, we recommend checking out Galaxy Digital’s Q4 2020 Earnings Call.
 In it, Mike Novogratz, Founder, CEO, & Chairman of Galaxy Digital, offers crucial insights and commentary around the current NFT craze and what he thinks the opportunity will look like moving forward.

-There is another digital currency that may make a huge impact on the banking industry across the private and public sector.
-Central Bank Digital Currency (or CBDC) is similar to other crypto currencies with one major difference.
-Rather than traditional crypto currencies relying on decentralized technology, CBDC (also known as e-cash) is, by definition, centralized, which may foster adoption among more traditional financial institutions.
+There is another digital currency that may significantly impact the banking industry across the private and public sectors.
+Central Bank Digital Currency (or CBDC) is similar to other cryptocurrencies with one significant difference.
+Rather than traditional cryptocurrencies relying on decentralized technology, CBDC (also known as e-cash) is, by definition, centralized, which may foster adoption among more conventional financial institutions.

-There’s even a potential that CBDC actually displaces cryptocurrency adoption among governments and major banking organizations.
+There’s even a potential that CBDC displaces cryptocurrency adoption among governments and influential banking organizations.
 To learn more about cryptocurrency, CBDC, e-cash, and what the near future looks like for these new financial innovations, check out our AIR Summit webcast.
-Howard Mason, a Financial Analyst at Renaissance Macro, will discuss the opportunities CBDC will provide to the private and public bank sector and the major differences between CBDC and crypto currency.
+Howard Mason, a Financial Analyst at Renaissance Macro, will discuss the opportunities CBDC will provide to the private and public bank sector and the significant differences between CBDC and cryptocurrency.